datanav/docs/configuration.rst

        .. _pipe_settings_enable_background_rescan:

+   * - ``initial_pipe_offset``
+     - String or integer
+     - If set, the source of the pipe will use this value as the pipe offset if the pipe offset has not been set (or the pipe has been reset).
+It should be used when you don't want the source to fetch all available data when the pipe is initiallt run or reset.
+Note that this value is only used by sources that has explicit or implicit :ref:`continuation support <continuation_support>`.
+     -
+     -

    * - ``enable_background_rescan``
      - Boolean
      - When set to true, enables running :ref:`pipe rescans <pipe_rescans>` in the background for this pipe.